StateArchivesOfNorthCarolina/tomes-tagger/docs/documentation.md

 	>>> from tomes_tool import tagger
 	>>> help(tagger)

+To create tagged EAXS files, the CoreNLP server will need to be started (default port = 9003).
+You can use the one of the startup scripts: "./tomes_tool/NLP/stanford\_edu/start\_server.[bat|sh]".

 ## Using tagger.py from the command line
-1. Start the CoreNLP server.
+1. Start the CoreNLP server with one of the startup scripts: "./tomes_tool/NLP/stanford\_edu/start\_server.[bat|sh]".
-	- Until further notice, it is assumed you will run the server on port 9003 with a lengthy timeout:

-		`cd stanford-corenlp-full-2016-10-31`

-     	`java -mx2g -cp "*" edu.stanford.nlp.pipeline.StanfordCoreNLPServer -port 9003 -timeout 50000`
+2. Open another terminal instance.
-2. From the "./tomes\_tool/tomes\_tool" directory do: `py -3 tagger.py -h`
+3. From the "./tomes\_tool/tomes\_tool" directory do: `py -3 tagger.py -h` to see an example command.
-3. Try the example help command.
+3. Run the example command.

 -----
-*[1] Depending on your system configuration, you might need to specify "python3", etc. instead of "py -3" from the command line.*
+*[1] Depending on your system configuration, you might need to specify "python3", etc. instead of "py -3" from the command line.
+Similar differences might apply for PIP.*